Yue Qingshuang

 Yue Qingshuang (岳清爽 (岳清爽, Yuè Qīngshuǎng); born October 7, 1985, in Harbin, Heilongjiang; usually referred to in the media as Qingshuang Yue) is a Chinese curler.
 She previously played second on the Chinese national team, skipped by Wang Bingyu.
+She won a bronze medal at 2010 Winter Olympics as a member of Chinese National Team.

 Currently as a coach, Yue guided the Chinese wheelchair curling team to gold medals at the 2018 Winter Paralympics and 2022 Winter Paralympics.

 Biography

 Yue played in her first international tournament at the 2002 Pacific Curling Championships.
 Yue skipped the Chinese team, despite having just curled for two years.
 The team finished the tournament with an 0–8 record.